Anime: Japan’s Unique Animation Art Form

 Cityscape of Shinbashi area viewing street

-While anime in the western world has been seen as a small part of entertainment, in Japan it has a massive amount of followers which is now breaching western entertainment.
+While anime in the Western world has been seen as a small part of entertainment, in Japan it has a massive amount of followers which is now breaching Western entertainment.
 Some directors and artists have broken through like Japan’s legendary animator, Hayao Miyazaki.
-For awhile now, his fanbase here in the US has been steadily growing.
-His animated films, along with others from studio Ghibli, have become staples of many American kids childhoods.
-Slowly but surely I, myself, am making my way through his entire body of work.
-My love for his films stems from when my mom, dad, and I first watched his 2001 film “Spirited Away”.
-For me, his films have a nostalgic element to them and factored into my decision to minor in Japanese studies in college.
-Being able to appreciate pieces of work in their native language is something particularly special.
+For a while now, his fanbase here in the US has been steadily growing.
+His animated films, along with others from Studio Ghibli, have become staples of many American kid’s childhoods.
+Slowly but surely I am making my way through Miyazaki’s body of work.
+My love for his films stems from when my mom, dad, and I first watched his 2001 film Spirited Away.
+For me, his films have a nostalgic element and have factored into my decision to minor in Japanese Studies.
+Being able to appreciate pieces of work created in their native language is something particularly special.

 Museums